 AVAYA ALERT: Bragar Eagel & Squire, P.C. is Investigating Avaya Holdings Corp. on Behalf of Avaya Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Avaya Holdings Corp. ("Avaya" or the "Company") AVYA on behalf of Avaya stockholders.
+/EIN News/ -- NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Avaya Holdings Corp. (“Avaya” or the “Company”) (NYSE: AVYA) on behalf of Avaya stockholders.
 Our investigation concerns whether Avaya has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.